-Total Hip Replacement Surgery
+Total Knee Replacement Surgery

-The total joint surgeons at Orthopedic ONE have decades of experience combined with advanced training in hip replacement procedures.
-Hip Replacement is offered as a treatment for pain relief and to help you regain independence in your daily activities.
-Your hip may have become damaged by arthritis or injury resulting in pain, stiffness, swelling, or weakness.
+The total joint surgeons at Orthopedic ONE have decades of experience combined with advanced training in knee replacement procedures.
+Knee Replacement is offered as a treatment for pain relief and to help you regain independence in your daily activities.
+Your knee may have become damaged by arthritis or injury resulting in pain, stiffness, swelling, or weakness.
 It is often difficult to perform simple activities such as walking or climbing stairs due to joint pain.

-Hip replacement surgery is a safe and effective procedure in relieving hip pain and restoring joint function.
-When conservative treatments such as physical therapy and medications are unable to relieve your pain and improve your mobility, a hip replacement is often the next intervention.
-Total hip replacements are one of the most successful procedures in all of medicine.
+Knee replacement surgery is a safe and effective procedure in relieving knee pain and restoring joint function.
+When conservative treatments such as physical therapy and medications are unable to relieve your pain and improve your mobility, a knee replacement is often the next intervention.
+Total knee replacements are one of the most successful procedures in all of medicine.